29 Parkfield Road South, Didsbury, Manchester, M20 6DH T: 0161 438 2600 M: 07779 575816 E: email@example.com

 Phone us now to ask any questions, or email firstname.lastname@example.org.
 We’ll explain to you how hypnotherapy can help you.
 We’ll tell you about the different approaches we use, and get rid of any misunderstandings or worries you have about hypnosis.

 Top independently rated Hypnotherapists

-The therapists at this Manchester Hypnotherapy clinic have for the last 8 years – and counting – been independently rated the best hypnotherapists not just in Manchester but in the UK.
+The therapists at this Manchester Hypnotherapy clinic have for the last ten years – and counting – been independently rated amongst the best hypnotherapists not just in Manchester but in the UK.
 Don’t just take our word for it – take some time to read the reviews and see what everyone else has to say about us!
 They’re held on an independently verified website, not on this website, so we have no control over what you see.

 We don’t work strictly to the clock – the session takes as long as you need to feel better.

 A team of six women work together at the Manchester Hypnotherapy Clinic in Didsbury, south Manchester.
 They practice a combination of hypnotherapy, psychotherapy (including psychodynamic and analytical approaches), Cognitive Behavioural Therapy, and counselling.

 These approaches are highly effective in the treatment of:

 - anxiety, stress and depression related problems, including OCD (Obsessive Compulsive Disorder), Irritable Bowel Syndrome, stress at work and the stress and anxiety caused by problems with fertility and IVF